xzjia/guideline/source_en/ArchitectureInDetail/DoubleSubmitProtection.rst

  .. note::

-    When form objects etc. are stored in session using \ ``@SessionAttribute``\  annotation, the requests from the screen displaying old data can be prevented as invalid requests by setting number of transaction token stored for each NameSpace to "1".
+    When form objects etc. are stored in session using \ ``@SessionAttributes``\  annotation, the requests from the screen displaying old data can be prevented as invalid requests by setting number of transaction token stored for each NameSpace to "1".

 |